2018 Teen Read Week™ Grant recipients announced

 Young Adult Library Services Association (YALSA)

-The grant was generously funded by the Dollar General Literacy Foundation and was awarded to 10 libraries to help fund their literacy-focused Teen Read Week activities.
-The activities will help support innovative reading or literacies programs aimed at the 22% of the nation's youth who speak a language other than English at home.
+The grant was generously funded by the Dollar General Literacy Foundation and was awarded to ten libraries to help fund their literacy-focused Teen Read Week activities, which will help support innovative reading or literacies programs for and with the teens in their community.
 Each grant is worth $1,000.

 The recipients of the grant are as follows:

-- Chadwick, Stephanie.
-Middletown (New Jersey) Township Public Library
+- Carpenter, Terri.
+Vineland (New Jersey) Public Library

 Teen Read Week™ is a national adolescent literacy initiative created by the Young Adult Library Services Association (YALSA).
 It began in 1998 and is held annually in October, the same week as Columbus Day.
 Its purpose is to encourage teens to be regular readers and library users.
 Join the online discussion with the hashtag #TRW18 or learn more at www.ala.org/teenread.

 For years, the Dollar General Literacy Foundation has provided Youth Literacy Grants to schools, public libraries, and nonprofit organizations in hopes to provide assistance in implementing and expanding literacy programs for youth.
 For more information about Dollar General and its Youth Literacy Grants, visit www.dollargeneral.com.

 The mission of the Young Adult Library Services Association (YALSA) is to support library staff in alleviating the challenges teens face, and in putting all teens ‒ especially those with the greatest needs ‒ on the path to successful and fulfilling lives.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, 800-545-2433, ext.
 4390; or e-mail: email@example.com.